Cyberbullying Facts: 45 Statistics to Make Texting Safer

 3. The most common forms of cyberbullying include being ignored and disrespected online.

-1. Only one in 10 teenage cyberbullying victims will report their abuse to a parent or trusted adult.
+1. Only one in ten teenage cyberbullying victims will report their abuse to a parent or trusted adult.

 2. 60% of young people have witnessed cyberbullying, while most do not intervene.

-3. Four out of five students say they would be more likely to intervene in instances of cyberbullying if they could do so anonymously.
-Cyberbullying effects are a significant deterrent to helping those who are bullied, just in case the helper indeed becomes an additional victim of cyberbullying.
+3. Four out of five students would intervene in instances of cyberbullying if they could do so anonymously.
+Potential helpers fear becoming an additional victim of cyberbullying.

 4. 83% of young people believe social media companies should be doing more to tackle cyberbullying on their platforms.